ThibaultDelage/openturns.github.io/openturns/latest/_sources/developer_guide/library_development.rst

     #  MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the
     #  GNU Lesser General Public License for more details.
     #
-    #  You should have received a copy of the GNU Lesser General Public
+    #  You should have received a copy of the GNU Lesser General Public License
     #  along with this library.
 If not, see <http://www.gnu.org/licenses/>.
     #